-- 1. The College will make every attempt to inform students of their obligations relating to the academic standards and the potential consequences of violating these standards. - Students are responsible for educating themselves about College policies and procedures, including academic standards.
-Ignorance of College policies and procedures does not excuse students from responsibility for their actions. - The College will actively investigate allegations of academic misconduct, will make informed decisions regarding the seriousness of an alleged misconduct, and will respond according to established College standards and practices. - 4.
+- 1. The College will provide resources and training for students and instructors to fully understand their respective responsibilities regarding academic expectations, compliance, the potential consequences of violating these requirements. - Students are responsible for engaging in available resources to educate themselves about the College policies and procedures, including academic standards.
+Ignorance of College policies and procedures does not excuse students from responsibility for their actions. - 3.
+The College will actively investigate allegations of academic misconduct, will make informed decisions regarding the seriousness of an alleged misconduct, and will respond according to established College standards and practices. - 4.
 Alleged matters of academic misconduct will be considered based on the frequency of events, the magnitude or impact of the event, and the impact on the academic integrity of the course, the program and/or the College. - 5.
 The College reserves the right to review all academic work submitted by a student for authenticity and originality; such review may include but is not limited to the use of software tools and third-party services including internet-based services. - 6.
-Students have the responsibility to report a known academic misconduct to their Instructor or other College Administrator.
+Students have the responsibility to report a known academic misconduct to their instructor or other College Administrator.